 You will be notified of the outcome of your SAP appeal in writing via your WOU e-mail account.
-Your appeal should reflect college-level writing and should be edited for clarity and mechanics.
 Second appeals that cite the same reasons as the first appeal will not be approved.

-2021-2022 Financial Aid Eligibility for Undergraduates
+2022-2023 Financial Aid Eligibility for Undergraduates